AnAlligatorPear/Vault-Explorer-Deprecated/README.md

 ```
 $ export VAULT_ADDR="http://yourvaultaddress:0000"
 $ export VAULT_TOKEN="API Vault Token"
-$ export VAULT_NAMESPACE="root"
 ```

 4. Ensure that your Docker Desktop Kubernetes configs are located in `~/.kube/config` or update the kubernetes provider config in the `providers.tf` file to reflect the actual path for your kubernetes config if it's not `~/.kube/config`.

-> Note: If you are running Terraform on natively on Mac/Windows(locally) then you need to update the Vault provider configs under `provider.tf` and choose the right `address` config (details in the comments in provider.tf)

 5. Initialize Terraform and run Terraform Plan/Apply